 Bridget Burns is the Executive Director of University Innovation Alliance where she advises university presidents, system chancellors, and state and federal policy leaders on strategies to expand access to higher education, address costs, and promote completion for students of all backgrounds.

-Shar-Day Campbell is an award-winning communicator and certified social media expert who currently serves as the Financial Aid Communications and Social Media Coordinator at Houston Community College (HCC).
+Shar-Day Campbell is an award-winning communicator and certified social media expert who currently serves as the Enrollment Communications and Social Media Manager at Houston Community College (HCC).
 She is a key partner in the Hope Center’s evaluation of food scholarships at HCC.

 Ruben Canedo is the Research and Mobilization Coordinator at the University of California, Berkeley Centers for Educational Equity & Excellence.
 Ruben is a key Hope Center partner in the #RealCollege movement and its annual conference.